yegor256/blog/_posts/2015/jan/2015-01-15-how-to-cut-corners.md

 [Working Effectively with Legacy Code](http://amzn.to/1SdcZ8M) by Michael Feathers.
 There are many different patterns, and most of them work.

-{% quote Catching a bug with a unit test is, in most cases, more than 80% of success %}
+{% quote Catching a bug with a unit test is, in most cases, more than 80% of success. %}

 Once you manage to reproduce the bug and the build fails, stop right there.
 That's more than enough for a single piece of work.
 Skip the test